Bachelor of Education (Honours) (Special Needs) (Three-year Part-time)

 - Graduates of the programme will be awarded with a Bachelor of Education (Honours) degree.

 - Graduates of the programme are eligible to apply as a Registered Teacher (Special Needs) at the Education Bureau.

 - Graduates may apply for teaching posts in primary, secondary and special schools if they meet the employment requirements as specified by individual schools.

 - Graduates may also work in organizations which provide service to children with special needs*.

 - Graduates of the programme may continue their professional development through postgraduate studies by pursuing Master's programmes.
 The University also offers Doctor of Education (EdD) programme and PhD programme for doctoral study in the various specialties.

 - Please refer to the relevant EDB website for teacher registration-related matters.

 * This programme does not lead to a Certificate in Special Child Care Work.

-Applicants without the above qualifications but possess other post-secondary qualifications at QF level 4 or above (such as Associate Degree/ Higher Diploma) and with experience in teaching or working with students with learning difficulties or special needs can also apply.
+The programme is open to serving teachers holding a Certificate in Education or a Certificate of the Teachers of Children with Special Educational Needs (TCSEN) or equivalent.
+Applicants without the above qualifications but possess other post-secondary qualifications at QF level 4 or above (such as Associate Degree/ Higher Diploma) and with experience in teaching or working with learners with learning difficulties or special needs can also apply.

 Applicants may be required to attend admission interviews to demonstrate their suitability for the programme.